Good Property Investment For Your Retirement Success

-Some of my Malaysian friends are waiting to be selected as a candidate for the Voluntary Separation Scheme (VSS) which arises when a company is not officially retrenching but wishes to get rid of employees.
+Some of my Malaysian friends are waiting to be selected as candidates for the Voluntary Separation Scheme (VSS), which arises when a company is not officially retrenching but wishes to eliminate employees.

 Others tell me that they want to wait it out.

-Unless they have a retirement plan in place, waiting it out means they will work until they either drop or are forced to leave because of health reasons.
+Unless they have a retirement plan in place, waiting it out means they will work until they drop or are forced to leave for health reasons.

 I often see three categories of people trying to decide if they are ready to retire.